STRONG VALUES GUIDE OUR DECISIONS

 Ethics and integrity are central to Mars.
 Fostered by our longstanding commitment to The Five Principles, these characteristics make us proud to be Mars Associates.
 As our business continues to grow globally — sometimes in places with different cultural norms and regulatory standards — we’re committed to training our Associates with the tools needed to make decisions that live up to the high ethical standards we expect of everyone at Mars.

 A great company starts with every new Associate’s first day.
 Here at Mars, this begins with “Essence of Mars” training for new Associates at every level, a program where our people have the opportunity to learn about each of The Five Principles and how they are woven into every aspect of life at Mars.
+All Associates are trained on our global Guide to Ethics & Compliance, which explains our human rights expectations of Associates.

 Mars is an incredibly diverse place.
 Across different business segments, around the world, Mars Associates are putting their own strategies and resources in place to manage their unique impacts on the planet, as well as continuing to contribute to the health and wellbeing of our people and communities.
 Here’s how we make sure all those policies work together: